PennyLaneAI/pennylane/doc/introduction/data.rst

 >>> example_dataset.energies
 array([-1.5, -0.5,  0.5,  1.5])

-We can then write this :class:`~.data.Dataset` to storage and read it as follows:
+We can then write this :class:`~pennylane.data.Dataset` to storage and read it as follows:

 >>> example_dataset.write('./path/to/dataset.dat')